Decompression and Placement of Interbody Spacer

 The spacer is invisible on X-ray, but has metallic markers in it, so the position of the spacer can be noted.

 This spacer, along with some additional bone graft, is placed between the vertebral bodies.
-This spacer helps keep the vertebral bodies from collapsing (which would lead to less room for the nerves), and creates an environment favorable to fusion between the bones.
+This spacer helps keep the vertebral bodies from collapsing (which would lead to less room for the nerves and create nerve compression), and makes the local tissue environment favorable for fusion between the bones.

 Additional bone graft is placed behind the nerve roots as well for what is called a posterolateral fusion.